Should Republicans do more Yoga?

 Mason and Roberts agree that we seem hard-wired to form and identify with our social groups, but both note a shift in the way such groups are composed in America today, particularly in relation to political parties.
 Both fear the “darker side” of our group affinities and our tendency to look down on “The Other.”
 Mason asserts that social groups do not create conflict, only preferences.
 That is, while we always tend to think our group is the best, once conflict arises it becomes more important to dislike the other group(s).

-Now we’d like to hear what you think.
 Use the prompts below in the best way you see fit… As an assignment for your students, a dinner conversation with your kids, or better yet- at that yoga class or NASCAR race you’ve been meaning to get to.
-As always, we love to hear from you!

 1- Mason describes the landscape today as characterized by less polarization on particular issues and increased partisan animosity.
 How has this come to be the case, and how does this differ from earlier parts of American political history?
 (Note that both agree the last time there was as much animosity in the air was in the 1960s…)